Heyimlennon/CreateCheezywiki/index.md

 Create Cheezy expands the Create Mod by introducing:

-- Cheese Wheels 🧀
-- Milking Machines 🐄
+- What you need to do is to get a 3x3 auto crafter and you can make cheese
-- Cheese Presses
+- Cheese powder is gunpowder and yellow dye
-- Dairy Fermenters
-- Cheesy Power Generators
+- then you get cheese
-- And much more!
+- And more

 It’s all about building fun, food-based automation!